 - will have skills in critically risk assessments and safe travel in natural environments

-- will have skills in disseminating experiences and information in guiding / outdoor leadership contexts
+- will have skills in disseminating experiences and information and conveying nature, culture, and traditional use of land and natural resources to the guests in guiding / outdoor leadership contexts

 - will have skills in organizing and leading guided tours

 - can use digital technology related to the planning and implementation of the nature guide product

 - will have developed knowledge and competence to work independently as a guide / outdoor leader in different situations in the context of the travel and tourism